In this lesson students will:

 Ask students to identify a time when they were in the minority and a time when they were in the majority.
 Have them write about the differences between these experiences.
 Students can share their responses and you can record them on the board.
 Later, you can compare their ideas about what it means to be in the minority and in the majority to the experiences of the Ottomans and Armenians.

 Introduce the lesson by having students locate the Ottoman Empire on a map.
-Have students compare this map with a current map of Turkey.
+Have students compare this map with a Current Political Map of Turkey and Armenia.
 Highlight the country of Armenia on the current map.
 Identity for students some of the countries have been formed from former Ottoman Republics.
 Explain that this lesson will focus on the story of the Armenians, a minority group living in the Ottoman Empire, of which Ottoman Turks were the majority.

 In order to establish an historical context for this lesson, have students view a brief segment from the film The Armenian Genocide (minutes 2:35 -7:45).
 Before they begin watching, write guiding questions on the board such as the following: